When are the next train strikes happening?

 No, but connections to and from the train operator’s main hub at London St Pancras International will be difficult because union members working for all three domestic train operators (East Midlands Railway, Southeastern and Thameslink) serving the station will walk out.

+“The RMT are negotiating in bad faith, denying their members a say on a fair pay deal, needlessly disrupting the lives of millions of our passengers, and undermining the viability of an industry critical to Britain’s economy.”

+The main rail union is currently re-balloting its members on the 14 train operating companies with a result expected on 4 May.
+If the RMT beats all the legal thresholds for turnout and achieves a “yes” vote, it will have a further six-month strike mandate.

-Why are they taking industrial action?
+Why is Aslef taking industrial action?

-On the afternoon of Wednesday 16 April, the Rail Delivery Group made a proposal on pay that the train drivers’ union described as “derisory”.

-Mick Whelan, Aslef’s general secretary, said: “We do not want to go on strike – we do not want to inconvenience passengers, we have families and friends who use the railway, too, and we believe in investing in rail for the future of this country.
+Mick Whelan, Aslef’s general secretary, said: “We do not want to go on strike.
+We do not want to inconvenience passengers, we have families and friends who use the railway, too, and we believe in investing in rail for the future of this country.

 “But the blame for this action lies, fairly and squarely, at the feet of the employers who have forced our hand over this by their intransigence.